laurentperrinet/Perrinet20PredictiveProcessing/README.md

 put in evidence by statistically comparing the response of the brain to the response of the two dots in isolation.
-In particular, we found that thanks to this suppressive wave, the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as predictive processing step to be read-out in upstream cortical areas.
+In particular, we found that thanks to this suppressive wave, the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as a predictive processing step to be read-out in upstream cortical areas.

 In particular, we found that the activity that we recorded fitted well